-We intend to use the net proceeds received by us from this offering to repay outstanding indebtedness under the Loan Agreement, a portion of our term loan under our Credit Agreement and the remainder for general corporate purposes.
-To the extent we raise more proceeds in this offering than currently estimated, the amount of cash on hand used would be reduced, and to the extent the proceeds exceed the amount required to repay outstanding indebtedness under the Loan Agreement and a portion of our term loan under our Credit Agreement, we will use such excess proceeds for general corporate purposes, which may include, among other things, further repayment of indebtedness.
-To the extent we raise less proceeds in this offering than currently estimated, the amount of cash on hand used to repay the aforementioned indebtedness would be increased.
+We intend to use the net proceeds received by us from this offering to repay all of the outstanding indebtedness under the Loan Agreement and the remainder for general corporate purposes, which may include, among other things, repayment of a portion of our term loan under our Credit Agreement.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness" for additional information.